jamesshore/simplebuild/README.md

 Simplebuild also supports "mapper modules" that change the way tasks run, and "extension modules" that interface with other tools.
 For example, the `simplebuild-map-header` module adds a header to tasks, and the `simplebuild-ext-promisify` module converts tasks into promises.
 Modules can be chained together, providing flexibility and power, without requiring any special programming for tasks.

-In this example, a single addition (the second line) adds a header to all tasks:
+In this example, a single addition (the second line) to the "Promises" example above adds a header to all tasks:

 ```javascript
 var promisify = require("simplebuild-ext-promisify.js")